-Wednesday 15 July 2020
+Wednesday, 15 July 2020

 The July 4th holiday in the US always produces some reflections on America's last king, George III.
-Most of them celebrate the overthrow of a tyrant, and a mad tyrant at that.
-In recent years, such denunciations of King George were often connected to a desire to get rid of the current occupant of the White House.
-"We removed the tyrant King George in 1776 and we'll get rid of tyrant Trump as well."
+Most of them celebrate the overthrow of a tyrant, allegedly a mad tyrant at that.

-George III considered himself a constitutional monarch and took his job seriously.
+George considered himself a constitutional monarch and took his job seriously.
 He venerated the (unwritten) British constitution.
 Unlike Trump, he understood his country's constitution.
 His father, Frederick, Prince of Wales, ensured he had a solid education in a wide array of subjects, including politics and constitutional law.
 As early as age eight George could discuss current politics in speech and writing, in both English and German.
 He also learned French and Latin.
 He was the first British monarch to be thoroughly educated in science.

 Frederick, who died before his father George II, prepared his son George to be a "Patriot King," ruling in the interests of his people.
-Frederick believed, correctly, that the Hanoverian dynasty needed to improve its image, and he passed that belief on to his son.
+Frederick believed, correctly, that the Hanoverian dynasty needed to improve its public image, and he passed that belief on to his son.

 In contrast, George III was born in Great Britain and considered himself British.
 At his coronation in 1761, he made much of the fact.
 "Born and educated in this country, I glory in the name of Britain."
 He made it clear that Britain and its prosperity would be his first concern.
-He spent his entire life of 82 years in England.
+He spent his life of 82 years in the country.
 [Image: George as Prince of Wales, by Jean Etienne Liotard, 1754]

 Initially, George III had little to do with the actions that angered the American colonists.
 They were devised by the king's ministers and approved by Parliament.
 The king opposed some of them, notably the Stamp Act of 1765.
 Part of that was personal.
 He detested the architect of the Stamp Act, Prime Minister George Grenville.